West End State School: History

-Throughout the school's history, community and social events to fund-raise and celebrate milestones, have taken place at the school.'Forthcoming Fetes', The Daily Mail, 10 October 1924, p.12.
+Throughout the school's history, community and social events to fund-raise and celebrate milestones, have taken place at the school.
 School anniversaries have been celebrated and fetes have been conducted throughout the school's history.
 In 1951, the West End State School Diamond Jubilee fete and the unveiling of a memorial plaque took place in the school grounds.
 The P&C Association continued to organise school fetes in the school grounds to raise funds for school amenities.
 The school celebrated its centenary anniversary in 1975 and to commemorate its 125th anniversary in 2000, published the school's history.

 In 2018, the school continues to operate from its original site.
 It retains its Depression-era brick school building, set in landscaped grounds with Memorial Fountain, retaining walls, sporting facilities, assembly and playing areas, and mature shade trees.
 West End State School is important to the West End district as a key social focus for the community, as generations of students have been taught there and many social events held in the school's grounds and buildings since its establishment.